gravitational/teleport/rfd/0009-locking.md

        lock: [strict|best_effort]
 ```

-When none of the user's roles specify the mode or when there is no user involved, the mode is supplied from `AuthPreference.LockingMode` which configures a cluster-wide locking mode default.
+2. A `LockFallback` field is added to the `ClusterAuthPreference` resource.
+The new field configures the cluster-wide fallback mode that applies when a more specific hint is not available.
 It defaults to `best_effort` to retain backward compatibility with HA deployments.

-Note that if at least one of the inputs considered for the locking mode (user's roles, the cluster-wide default) is set to `strict`, the overall result is also `strict`.
-In this sense a single `strict` overrides any other occurrences of `best_effort`.

 ### Disable generating new certificates